Creating and customizing fill-in templates

 In fill-in only entries, users can:

-Users can’t add, modify, or delete any other part of the template.
+Users can’t add, modify, or delete any other part of the entry created from the template.

 Creating fill-in templates

-You can create fill-in templates when creating a new template or from existing templates.
+You can create fill-in templates when creating a new template or copy from existing templates.

 Create a new fill-in template